ivanrad/sblookup/README.md

 ## Installing

-sblookup is a `bash` script, but it also relies on `curl` being installed.
-To install sblookup script, simply copy it to a local folder and make sure execute bit is set.
-Ideally, the folder should be in the `PATH` (e.g. `/usr/local/bin` or `$HOME/bin`).
+sblookup is a bash script with dependency on `curl`.
+To install it, simply copy the script to a local folder (ideally, one that's already in your $PATH), and make sure the execute bit is set.

 ## Using

 For help on using sblookup, invoke it with an `-h` option (i.e. `sblookup -h`).

-**NOTE**: sblookup is utilizing Google Safe Browsing Lookup API, protocol version 3.0.
-For more details, see [Google Safe Browsing Lookup API](https://developers.google.com/safe-browsing/lookup_guide).
+**NOTE**: sblookup is utilizing Google Safe Browsing Lookup API, protocol version 3.1.
+For more details, and to learn how to obtain Safebrowsing API key, see [Google Safe Browsing Lookup API Guide][lookup-guide].

 ## Example